Asia Opportunities (including Mideast & Oceania)

 MS1, 3, and 4 students may apply.
 Although this internship is best suited to a year-out experience so that students have time to contribute substantially to a project, students who simply want an introduction to the field of public health and its applications in SE Asia can learn a lot in a few months.
 They will have the opportunity to make some good contacts and gain exposure to some of the major public health issues in this region.
 To apply, please prepare a 1-page statement describing your interest and how your background makes you a good fit for this opportunity.
-Please attach the statement, along with a copy of your resume, in an email to Global Health Programs.
+Please attach the statement, along with a copy of your resume, in an email to The Center for Global Health.

 - Penn Med Students Reports & Advice: 2013, 2009, 2007, 2006-7 also, see Penn Med Student-Arranged Activities Below for Report on Mae Tao Clinic experience

 - Cambodia: Childrens Surgical Centre Phnom Penh (2012)